renpy/renpy/sphinx/source/cds.rst

 - Predict Displayables (If the function uses them)

-- Give you addition information during lint (If at runtime an error was ignored you can have a report here).
+- Give you addition information during :ref:`lint` (If at runtime an error was ignored you can have a report here).

 For example, the above behaviour, but written as a CDS: